glenkleidon/JSON-ND/README.md

 The reserved keyword **_required_** can be prepended to any data type using a space as delimiter, in order to inform the consumer that element should never be omitted or null.

 For example it may be that a service needs the _id_ element to work correctly.
-So the definition for the service or object can indicate that a request will be rejected if the element is missing:
+So the definition for the service or type can indicate that a request will be rejected if the element is missing:

 ```
 {